atapas/promiviz/Readme.md

 # 🤝 Introducing `PromiViz`
 <p align="center">Visualize the JavaScript Promise APIs and learn.
-It is a playground to learn about promises faster, ever!
+It is a playground to learn about promises faster than ever!
 A tool built for developers by a developer.</p>
 <p align="center">
      <a href="https://promiviz.vercel.app/" target="blank">View Demo</a>
      ·